How to Be Respectful of Wildlife

 - Wildlife and pets don’t mix.
-Wild animals can injure and spread diseases to pets, and in turn, pets can harm and disturb wildlife.
-For example, wild horses could recognize dogs as predators try to defend themselves so if you are traveling with a pet, always keep them on a leash.
+Wild horses can recognize dogs as predators and then try to defend themselves so if you are traveling with a pet, always keep them on a leash.

 - Lend a hand with trash removal.
-Human garbage is one of the greatest threats to marine wildlife.
-Carry a trash bag with you and pick up litter found along the shore and in the water.
-Plastic bags, floating debris and monofilament line pose some of the greatest threat to wildlife.
 Help us and the National Park Service by bringing back any trash that you take to the islands.

 - Help us in implementing the seven principles of “Leave No Trace”.